Information about course requirements, compulsory subjects, supervision, thesis submissions, extensions, plagiarism and contacts.

-Your thesis must be submitted through Turnitin.
-In addition three copies of your thesis must be submitted to the Teaching and Research Officer (AI) with an Honours, Graduate Diploma and Graduate Diploma (Advanced) Thesis Submission Cover Sheet (25kb Word docx).
+Your thesis must be submitted through Turnitin, please ensure you include an Honours, Graduate Diploma and Graduate Diploma (Advanced) Thesis Submission Cover Sheet (25kb Word docx)

 All theses completed for the Honours and Graduate Diploma programs are examined by two University of Melbourne examiners, neither of which has supervised your research.
 These examiners are appointed by the Honours Coordinator, who acts as chair of your Examination Board and is responsible for coordinating the process of examination.
 Your Examination Board will consist of the chair, your supervisors and your examiners and they will review and finalise your mark before it is released to you.

 All coursework theses will be examined in line with the University Assessment and Results Policy (MPF1326) Coursework thesis supervision.

 All students retain the right of appeal, as per the Student Complaints and Grievances Policy (MPF1066).
 However, it should be noted that as your thesis was marked by two examiners and reviewed by your Examination Board before a result was released, appeals on the basis of academic judgment alone are unlikely to result in further review.